jhzn/delver/README.md

 ## What does it do?

-Delver makes the command line interface for debugging with `dlv` the same as the one used in `go test`
+Delver makes the command line interface for starting `dlv` the same as the one used in `go test`

 ### Example